Chart Color Schemes

 An assessment of population growth drivers in Banksia reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Banksia's population, as of November 2025, is estimated at around 4,356 people.
-This reflects a growth of 1,079 people since the 2021 Census, which reported a population of 3,277 people.
-The increase is inferred from AreaSearch's estimate of 4,353 residents following examination of the ABS's latest ERP data release in June 2024 and an additional validated new address since the Census date.
-This results in a density ratio of approximately 4,537 persons per square kilometer, placing Banksia within the top 10% of national locations assessed by AreaSearch.
-The suburb's population growth rate of 32.9% since the 2021 census exceeded both the SA4 region (5.5%) and the state level.
-Overseas migration contributed approximately 88.0% of overall population gains during recent periods in Banksia.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Banksia's population is estimated at around 3,844 as of Nov 2025.
+This reflects an increase of 567 people (17.3%) since the 2021 Census, which reported a population of 3,277 people in the Banksia statistical area (Lv2).
+The change is inferred from the resident population of 3,794 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 1 validated new address since the Census date.
+This level of population equates to a density ratio of 4,004 persons per square kilometer, which places Banksia in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Banksia's growth of 17.3% since the 2021 Census exceeded both the SA4 region (7.5%) and the state, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 88.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Banksia is expected to grow by 965 persons to the year 2041, reflecting an increase of approximately 7.1% in total over the 17-year period.
+Future population dynamics anticipate above median growth, with Banksia expected to grow by 931 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 20.5% in total over the 17-year period.

 Frequently Asked Questions - Population